EpsilonEpsilonChi/BoozeBot/README.md

 5. Raspberry Pi waits until response is received, then pulls another drink from the queue

 ## To-Do
-1. Write iOS app
+1. Write iOS/Android apps
-2. Start constructing BoozeBot shell
+2. Geting NPM to stop being so goddamn annoying on the Raspberry Pi so everything will work
-3. Wire circuits
+3. Figure out how to compile/upload Arduino sketches on the Raspberry Pi

 ### Notes
-- Use one of the relays to toggle the 12volt PSU on and off (only needs to be on when making drinks to power pumps)
+- Use a transistor to toggle the 12volt PSU on and off (only needs to be on when making drinks to power pumps)
 - Useful for sending recipes to Arduino from RaspPi: https://github.com/interactive-matter/aJson
 - Possibly helpful: https://github.com/ytham/barmixvah
 - **IDEA:**: make raspberry pi automatically archive a transaction history every day